-The most common exceptionality evident in the MITP population is a developmental delay of at least 25%, with 68.7% of the population reporting this disability.
-The second most common exceptionality or disability statewide is a physical or mental condition with likely developmental delay (23.9% of the population).
-The third category of exceptionalities, atypical development or behavior, constitutes 7.4% of the population.
-Parents of children who have at least 25% Development Delay (DD) were slightly underrepresented among survey respondents (65.5% of respondents), as well as parents of children who have an Atypical Development or Behavior (7.2% of respondents).
-Parents of children Diagnosed Physical or Mental Condition with High Probability of Developmental Delay (DD) were slightly overrepresented by the survey (25.8% of respondents).
+The most common exceptionality evident in the MITP population is a developmental delay of at least 25%, with 67.3% of the population reporting this disability.
+The second most common exceptionality or disability statewide is a physical or mental condition with likely developmental delay (25.2% of the population).
+The third category of exceptionalities, atypical development or behavior, constitutes 7.5% of the population.
+Parents of children who have at least 25% Development Delay (DD) were slightly underrepresented among survey respondents, as well as parents of children who have an Atypical Development or Behavior (AD/B).
+Parents of children Diagnosed Physical or Mental Condition with High Probability of Developmental Delay (DD) were slightly overrepresented by the survey.
+Only one group reached the 3% threshold, parents of children who have at least 25% Development Delay (DD), which accounted for the largest percentage of responses as well.
+Overall, the sample was representative of the population with regard to exceptionalities/disabilities of the students.